 Lovers of historic homes will relish a visit to Monticello to take in its architecture, while history buffs will see this as an "autobiographical masterpiece" that was built and rebuilt over 40 years by President Thomas Jefferson.
-If you can plan your visit in advance, a behind the scenes tour that includes the upstairs rooms is available several times a year.
+If you can plan your visit, a behind the scenes tour that includes the upstairs rooms is available several times a year.

-And while the house, although not huge, is remarkable in a number of ways, the grounds are worth a look as well.
+And while the house, although not huge, is remarkable in several ways, the grounds are worth a look as well.
 Jefferson's interest in horticulture is evident in the gardens, as selected plants from the hundreds he collected and grew are on display there.
-Special treks devoted to the gardens and grounds are available in addition to other focused tours of the this plantation.
+Unique treks devoted to the gardens and grounds are available in addition to other focused tours of this plantation.

 07 of 10

 Another must-see in Virginia is President George Washington's home.
-Sure, you can explore Mount Vernon room by room online, but there's something really special about standing in the same spot where a preeminent founding father, our first president, lived and worked.
+Sure, you can explore Mount Vernon room by room online, but there's something extraordinary about standing in the same spot where a preeminent founding father, our first president, lived and worked.

-In addition to seeing the house which is furnished with period decor, there is also an adjacent museum holding artifacts that that George and Martha Washington owned and used.
-Guests can also venture out to the working gristmill on site to see it in action.
-Visit Pioneer Farm on the estate for more hands on demonstrations of what life was like on an American Colonial plantation.
+In addition to seeing the house which is furnished with period decor, there is also an adjacent museum holding artifacts that George and Martha Washington owned and used.
+Guests can even venture out to the working gristmill on site to see it in action.
+Visit Pioneer Farm on the estate for more hands-on demonstrations of what life was like on an American Colonial plantation.

 08 of 10

-Newport offers tours of many Gilded Age mansions, and they're all amazing.
+Newport offers tours of many Gilded Age mansions, and they're all fantastic.
 But if you have to pick just one to tour, make it The Breakers.

 09 of 10

 While the sheer size of Winchester Mystery House qualifies it as a mansion, it will likely be one of the strangest homes you'll ever visit.
-With doors to nowhere and a number of rooms the size of closets, you'll marvel at the home Sarah Winchester concocted out of fear.
+With doors to nowhere and several rooms the size of closets, you'll marvel at the home Sarah Winchester concocted out of fear.

 After the death of her family, this heiress became convinced that she was haunted by the souls of those killed by Winchester firearms.
 The advice of an oracle led her to believe the same ill fate would befall her if she ever stopped construction on her home.

-Her superstitious nature saw her adding a séance room to the huge house, and many lucky symbols are incorporated into the architecture.
-While the entire home is rather underwhelming in the furnishings department, the room filled with decorative glass (including Tiffany stained glass) will delight visitors interested in decorative arts.
+Her superstitious nature saw her adding a séance room to the enormous house, and many lucky symbols are incorporated into the architecture.
+While the entire home is somewhat underwhelming in the furnishings department, the room filled with decorative glass (including Tiffany stained glass) will delight visitors interested in decorative arts.

 10 of 10